hanskellner/Fusion360Voronoi/README.md

     2. Change the 'Select->Selection Filters' to select only Sketch Points.
     3. Window or Freeform select all of the voronoi cells.
     4. Select Move/Copy and move the points to the correct offset.
 Note, moving the points will also move the cell curves.
+- Issue with Voronoi not be added to selected sketch.

 ## Credits